spiral/docs/queue/jobs.md

 # Queue and Jobs - Running Jobs
 You can run queue jobs in your application right after the installation of the application server.
-Web and GRPC bundles come with pre-configured `jobs` service capable of running your tasks using `ephemeral` broker.
+Web and GRPC bundles come with pre-configured `jobs` service capable of running your tasks using an `ephemeral` broker.

 > Read how to run `spiral/jobs` outside of the framework [here](/queue/standalone.md).

 ## Create Handler
-In order to run a job, you must create a proper job handler.
+To run a job, you must create a proper job handler.
 The handler must implement `Spiral\Jobs\HandlerInterface`.
-Handlers responsible for job payload serialization and execution.
-Use `Spiral\Jobs\JobHanlder` to simplify your abstraction and implement dependency injection in your handler method `invoke`:
+Handlers are responsible for job payload serialization and execution.
+Use `Spiral\Jobs\JobHanlder` to simplify your abstraction and perform dependency injection in your handler method `invoke`:

 ```php
 namespace App\Jobs;